Look past the discount to identify the true cost of fuel

 Especially in these times, trucking companies and drivers need to find a way to save money on fuel to keep their costs as low as possible.
 One way to ensure overall savings is to focus on the net price of fuel, instead of the size of the discount.

 If the focus of a trucking company or driver is more on discounts, simply taking into account the number of cents off without considering the original price, it can lead them to spend more on fuel than they should.
-(This blog post offers some great tips on managing cash flow issues due to unexpected expenses like fuel price hikes.)
+(Read our blog post on managing cash flow issues due to unexpected expenses like fuel price hikes.)

 Truck stops offer negotiated fuel discounts, but it’s hard for drivers to figure out how much they’re actually saving – or if they’re saving money at all – because they may not be focused on the net price of fuel.